William Fox (wrestler)

-William Fox (9 August 1912 - 6 March 1999) was an English freestyle sport wrestler who competed for Great Britain at the 1936 Summer Olympics.
+William "Bill" Fox (9 August 1912 - 6 March 1999) was an English freestyle sport wrestler who competed for Great Britain at the 1936 Summer Olympics.

 Biography

-Fox was born in Manchester, England and won the 1934 British welterweight title.

-He represented England at the 1934 British Empire Games in London, where he competed in the welterweight event, winning a silver medal.
+Fox was born in Manchester, England,. and represented England at the 1934 British Empire Games in London, where he competed in the welterweight event, winning a silver medal.
+At the 1934 Empire Games he won the silver medal in the freestyle welterweight class.

 In 1936 he competed in the freestyle welterweight tournament.

-At the 1934 Empire Games he won the silver medal in the freestyle welterweight class.
+Fox was a three-times welterweight winner of the British Wrestling Championships in 1934, 1936 and 1937.